 Children in KS1 will also benefit from watching the BBC one programme 'NumberBlocks.’
 There are powerful Mathematical concepts behind this programme and it is also very engaging.
 The episodes can be found on BBC I Player.

-Here are some of the activities they engaged in.
-Could you solve any of these with your children?
+Can you solve any of the below with your children?